joe-reed/adr-tips/README.md

 That said, there are many popular templates, with varying levels of structure.
 See https://github.com/joelparkerhenderson/architecture-decision-record for examples.

 Michael Nygard's article is a wonderful guide to ADRs and full of golden advice.
-It should be the starting point for anyone interested in using ADRs and I urge you to read it before proceeding to the tips below: much of my advice below is drawn from or inspired by this article.
+It should be the starting point for anyone interested in using ADRs and I urge you to read it before proceeding to the tips below: much of my advice below is drawn from or inspired by his article.

 ## Aim
 The goal of an ADR is to clearly depict the situation at the time a decision was made so that someone in the same situation with the same context would draw the same conclusions.